ruyabeste/demo-repo/README.md

 ---
 📌 Examples of commands I used in this assignment :
+- **The command updates the README.md file by staging the changes, committing them with a message, and pushing them to the main branch on GitHub**.
 ![The command updates the README.md file by staging the changes, committing them with a message, and pushing them to the main branch on GitHub.](img/git_add.png)

+- **The git pull origin main command is used to fetch and merge the latest changes from the remote repository's main branch into the local repository**.
 ![The git pull origin main command is used to fetch and merge the latest changes from the remote repository's main branch into the local repository.](img/git_pull_command.png)

 ---